-ALL EVENTS Safety Helmets A properly fitted, securely fastened, correctly maintained helmet meeting the following standards MUST be worn at all times when mounted on the Event grounds, and must comply with one of the following standards and must be current ESNZ tagged: Approved Protective Headgear Safety Standards: AS/NZS 3838 (1998, 2003or 2006); VG 1; ASTM1163-04 or F1163-15 with SEI mark PAS015 1998 or 2011 with BSI kitemark; Snell 2001 with official Snell label and number ts (TE) & Local Events (LE) (all levels graded & non-graded) Jacket Riding jackets are optional at Training & Local Events at all levels.
+ALL EVENTS Safety Helmets A properly fitted, securely fastened, correctly maintained helmet meeting the following standards MUST be worn at all times when mounted on the Event grounds, and must comply with one of the following standards and must be current ESNZ tagged: Approved Protective Headgear Safety Standards: AS/NZS 3838 (1998, 2003or 2006); VG 1; ASTM1163-04 or F1163-15 with SEI mark PAS015 1998 or 2011 with BSI kitemark; Snell 2001 with official Snell label and number Training Even ts (TE) & Local Events (LE) (all levels graded & non-graded) Jacket Riding jackets are optional at Training & Local Events at all levels.
 If an athlete chooses not to wear a jacket, the shirt must have short or long sleeves and any stock or tie must be suitably pinned down.
-A rain jacket may be worn in wet weather at the discretion of the athlete Shirt /Stock An athlete must wear a shirt with a stock or a tie, or an integrated choker collar or a choker collar Gloves Gloves are optional in Introductory & Preliminary non-graded classes Gloves are compulsory for all other competitions At Levels 6-9 gloves must be white, off white, black or same colour as jacket Jodhpurs Preliminary to Advanced Medium (Levels 1-5) Breeches White, off-white, light canary, banana, light grey or beige jodhpurs or breeches Advanced to Grand Prix (Levels 6-9) White or off-white breeches All Levels: If "full seat" style breeches or jodhpurs are worn, dark colours black, brown or grey are allowed in the "full seat" Boots Gaiters Introductory and Prelim non-graded classes only: Suede chapettes may be worn Long Boots or Jodhpur Boots with or without gaiters.
+A rain jacket may be worn in wet weather at the discretion of the athlete Shirt /Stock An athlete must wear a shirt with a stock or a tie, or an integrated choker collar or a choker collar Gloves Gloves are optional in Introductory & Preliminary non-graded classes Gloves are compulsory for all other competitions At Levels 6-9 gloves must be white, off white, black or same colour as jacket Jodhpurs Breeches All Levels: White, off-white, light canary, banana, light grey or beige jodhpurs or breeches If "full seat" style breeches or jodhpurs are worn, dark colours black, brown or grey are allowed in the "full seat" Boots Gaiters Introductory and Prelim non-graded classes only: Suede chapettes may be worn Long Boots or Jodhpur Boots with or without gaiters.
 If gaiters are worn they must be same colour as the jodhpur boots.

-Regional Eve Regional Events (RE) & National (NCH) (all levels graded & non-graded) Jacket Riding Jackets are compulsory at Regional and National events at all levels Tailcoats are permitted at levels Advanced to Grand Prix In the interest of athlete health and safety during weather extremes at RE & NCH the OC may give permission at their discretion, for athletes to compete without a jacket.
+Regional Eve nts (RE) & National (NCH) (all levels graded & non-graded) Jacket Riding Jackets are compulsory at Regional and National events at all levels Tailcoats are permitted at levels Advanced to Grand Prix In the interest of athlete health and safety during weather extremes at RE & NCH the OC may give permission at their discretion, for athletes to compete without a jacket.
 If an athlete chooses not to wear a jacket, the shirt must have short or long sleeves and any stock or tie must be suitably pinned down.
 A rain jacket may be worn in wet weather at the discretion of the athlete.
-Shirt /Stock An athlete must wear a shirt with a stock or a tie, or an integrated choker collar or a choker collar Gloves Gloves are optional in Introductory & Preliminary non-graded classes Gloves are compulsory for all other competitions At Levels 6-9 gloves must be white, off white, black or same colour as jacket Jodhpur Preliminary to Advanced Medium (Levels 1-5) Breeches White, off-white, light canary, banana, light grey or beige jodhpurs or breeches Advanced to Grand Prix (Levels 6-9) White or off-white breeches All Levels: If "full seat" style breeches or jodhpurs are worn, dark colours black, brown or grey are allowed in the "full seat" Boots Introductory & Preliminary Non-Graded Classes only Gaiters Suede chapettes may be worn Preliminary to Advanced Medium Long Boots or Jodhpur Boots with or without gaiters.
+Shirt /Stock An athlete must wear a shirt with a stock or a tie, or an integrated choker collar or a choker collar Gloves Gloves are optional in Introductory & Preliminary non-graded classes Gloves are compulsory for all other competitions At Levels 6-9 gloves must be white, off white, black or same colour as jacket Jodhpurs Breeches All Levels: White, off-white, light canary, banana, light grey or beige jodhpurs or breeches If "full seat" style breeches or jodhpurs are worn, dark colours black, brown or grey are allowed in the "full seat" Boots Gaiters Introductory & Preliminary Non-Graded Classes only Suede chapettes may be worn Preliminary to Advanced Medium Long Boots or Jodhpur Boots with or without gaiters.
 If gaiters are worn they must be same colour as the jodhpur boots.
 Suede chapettes not permitted in Preliminary Graded Classes Advanced to Grand Prix Long Boots: Black or same colour as jacket